 - Explore our program options on this website and peruse the brochures in our office (200 Tuttleman)

-- Check out our events calendar for other happenings, like our annual Study Abroad Fair and Study Abroad Week (SAW)
+- Check out our events calendar for other happenings, like our annual Study Abroad Fair and other events.

 - Talk with Study Abroad Ambassadors and other study abroad alumni to hear their stories

 Meet with a Study Abroad Advisor

 Once you have attended Foundations of Study Abroad and met with your academic advisor, you can also choose to meet with one of our school/college and program advisors.
 These advisors can help you review programs and course offerings and discuss your plan to study abroad.
 They can also help you narrow your options, provide guidance on what scholarships you may be eligible for, review your budget, and help you solidify your next steps in planning.

 Research scholarship opportunities